Sitili Tupouniua: 2025

 In round 1 of the 2025 NRL season, he made his club debut for Canterbury in their 28-20 victory over St. George Illawarra scoring two tries.

 He was limited to just 12 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 11 August, it was announced that Tupouniua would miss the remainder of the 2026 NRL season with a hamstring injury.